scossar/accept-language/README.md

 ## Accept Language

+> ⚠ This plugin is no longer maintained or required.
+Setting the user's locale via the Accept Language header can now be accomplished by enabling the Discourse `set locale from accept language header` Site Setting.

 This Discourse plugin tries to set the locale for non-logged-in users from their browser's Accept-Language request header.
 It also adds a locale selector to the Discourse sign-up form.
 The default value of the locale selector is based off the